kubedb/cli/docs/guides/redis/cli/cli.md

 ### How to Describe Objects

 `kubedb describe` command allows users to describe any KubeDB object.
-The following command will describe Redis database `redis-demo` with relevant information.
+The following command will describe Redis server `redis-demo` with relevant information.

 ```console
 $ kubedb describe rd redis-demo